Updated 3.1.14: Sahagun seems to be out of business

 [Note: The retail store closed August 21st, 2010.
-However you will still be able to find her chocolates at the businesses listed at the end of this post] Updated retail locations 2/13
+However, you may be able to find her chocolates at the businesses listed at the end of this post]

 I recently spent a bit of time in the hospital, and somewhere in a morphine-induced fog, I started daydreaming about chocolate.
 Not just any bar on the street, but a single, perfect chocolate.

 I never really believed the “chocolate high” until Elizabeth Montes came along and opened her tiny shop on NW 16th in Portland, named after Bernardino de Sahagun, a Spanish Missionary who arrived in Mexico in 1529.

 I’ve had Sahagún (pronounced saw-goon) chocolates at the Portland Farmers Market several times and had always been impressed by the quality and care that goes into her confections.
 Soon Mrs. Montes was featured in Chocolatier magazine.
 In June of 2005, she opened a store on the west side of an old apartment building downtown.
 There is something about a cold winter day and chocolate that goes together, and her shop, a place that is such a secret you really don’t want to tell anyone about it, has been on my frequently visited list for some time.
 It’s a perfect stop on a first date.